main dishes mediterranean

 • Top with toasted pine nuts or walnuts

-• Serve over a bed of hummus for an even heartier dish
+• Serve over a bed of hummus for a fuller plate

 Next: Try Peperonata (Sweet Peppers, Tomatoes, Onion) for another vegetable-forward Mediterranean classic.